WellingtonCarneiroBarbosa/knn-in-php/README.md

 ## License

-This library is under the [MIT License](https://opensource.org/licenses/MIT).
+This package is under the [MIT License](https://opensource.org/licenses/MIT).

 Any issue, [tell me on github](https://github.com/WellingtonCarneiroBarbosa/knn-em-php/issues/new)!
 I will help you.